-- Customer service effectiveness (contact centres, chatbot optimisation) can be improved if the total service journey is mapped.
+- Customer service effectiveness (contact centers, chatbot optimization) can be improved if the total service journey is mapped.
 A Chatbot that suggests I look at the FAQ section that I had just spent twenty minutes looking at would be far smarter if it took into consideration that information, information that a CDP should hold.

 - Compliance with GDPR, the new California Consumer Data Privacy Act and other local regulations, as well as keeping a single record of which promotions a consumer was exposed to are all functions of a mature enterprise CDP.

 So, given all these uses, should a CDP really be something on the IT agenda not just marketing technology teams?

 Forward looking IT teams that are creating a technical environment in which innovation can flourish already do take the lead in providing customer data for multiple purposes, and this is a trend I expect to see accelerate in the coming months.
 The idea that customer data powers customer obsessed organizations is gaining traction, and the logical conclusion is that customer data will be needed in every part of the organization.
 A CDP is a means to facilitate this, and I believe will become like a ‘data utility’ that systems across the organization plug into to get the customer data they need; it will become the electricity that powers the customer centric business.

 Meanwhile marketing departments and customer experience teams please keep up the good work of getting CDPs deployed!

 It would be remiss of me not to point out that these use cases are only possible because of the very rich data Celebrus collects, the processing it does to create the signals needed and the connections to the right systems in true real-time.
 More information can be found here.